tzoof/ControlFreakES/README.md

 Solving  - average reward of -110.0<br/>
 Our Score - average reward of -106.26<br/>
 Solved!<br/>

+## Running instructions
+Training and testing methods are available on Main.py for all three tasks.
+Uncomment and run the relevant train_model and test_model methods.

 ***
 **Requirements:** deap, numpy, matplotlib, gym